The Society for Historical Archaeology Publications Style Guide

 For publication in Historical Archaeology or other publications of the Society for Historical Archaeology, please follow these instructions:

 • Indent first lines of all paragraphs 0.5 in.
 Use a paragraph-formatting command to indent 0.5 in.
 A paragraph indent is not the same as five spaces on the space bar or manually tabbing 0.5 in. on each paragraph.
 Do not use tabs except when formatting tables or in the reference list.
 No extra spacing is needed between paragraphs.
+Use a paragraph-formatting command so no extra spacing is present between paragraphs.

 Back to Top